KazimirAlvis/Global-360-Theme/THEME-UPDATES.md

 ### Release History

-#### v1.0.20251023104512 (2025-10-23)
+#### v1.0.20251024023045 (2025-10-24)
-- Supercharged the floating assessment CTA with a shadow-root-aware pulse animation, persistent drop shadow, and 0px margin footprint so the button hugs its container cleanly.
+- Swapped the pulse glow to a neutral charcoal tint so the floating CTA effect matches the theme palette without the green highlight.

 #### v1.0.20251024014500 (2025-10-24)
 - Bundled the shadow DOM pulse bootstrap script so the floating assessment CTA animates immediately after WordPress updates from GitHub.

 #### v1.0.20251024002239 (2025-10-24)
 - Synced theme packaging version with the latest deployed build so the WordPress updater recognises the pulse animation enhancements without requiring a GitHub release.

+#### v1.0.20251023104512 (2025-10-23)
+- Supercharged the floating assessment CTA with a shadow-root-aware pulse animation, persistent drop shadow, and 0px margin footprint so the button hugs its container cleanly.

 #### v1.0.20251022143000 (2025-10-22)
 - Refined the footer layout for responsive breakpoints, keeping desktop columns compact while introducing tablet/mobile wrapping with consistent padding and horizontal social links.